influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 ### Data nodes

 A cluster with one data node is valid but has no data redundancy.
 Redundancy is set by the [replication factor](/influxdb/v1.7/concepts/glossary/#replication-factor) on the retention policy the data is written to.
 Where `n` is the replication factor, a cluster can lose `n - 1` data nodes and return complete query results.

 >**Note:** For optimal data distribution within the cluster, use an even number of data nodes.

-Guidelines vary by writes per second per node, moderate* queries per second per node, and unique series per node.
+Guidelines vary by writes per second per node, moderate queries per second per node, and number of unique series per node.

  #### Guidelines per node